Feeds

 Feed Recommendations & Management

 Once you have interests and subscriptions, Scour recommends feeds you might like.
 It looks at recent content that didn't make it into your feed because you weren't subscribed, then suggests the feeds that have the most relevant content for you.
+You'll find these leading the Feeds tab of your Discover page, with new suggestions also woven into your feed as you read.

 Here's an example of a popular feed: